bdeckard92/dupUT/02-Lesson-Plans/20-React/README.md

 ## Heads-Up

 * During the next unit, you will build on React foundations, and guide students through application development using three-layer MERN architecture.
 You will also introduce students to the GraphQL Playground and Apollo Server.
-If you are new to the GraphQL and the GraphQL Playground or Apollo Server, please refer to the Apollo Docs on GraphQL Playground and the [Apollo Docs on introduction to Apollo Server](https://www.apollographql.com/docs/apollo-server/).
+If you are new to the GraphQL and the GraphQL Playground or Apollo Server, please refer to the Apollo docs on GraphQL Playground and the [Apollo docs on introduction to Apollo Server](https://www.apollographql.com/docs/apollo-server/).

 * The GraphQL activities require a minimum npm version of 7.0.0 or greater.
 Prior to class, please be sure to check your npm version and update if needed.
 Refer to the [NPM docs on updating to latest stable version](https://docs.npmjs.com/try-the-latest-stable-version-of-npm).

-* React Router recently [upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect>` and other elements.
+* [React Router recently upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect>`, and other elements.
 The content of Module 21 uses React Router version 5.
 To make sure that students can follow along with activities -- as currently written -- please instruct students to use this npm command to install React Router version 5: `npm install react-router-dom@5`.

 * Apollo Server recently migrated to Apollo Server 3.
 This major-version release impacts how Apollo Server interacts in an Express environment.
 Apollo Server 2 is currently used in the activities.
 For the Challenge, students **MUST** use the following script `npm install apollo-server-express@2.15.0` to follow the implementation used in class.
 Alternately, students can complete the Challenge using the latest version of Apollo Server.
 Please refer them to the [Apollo Server Docs on Migrating to Apollo Server 3](https://www.apollographql.com/docs/apollo-server/migration/#nodejs) and [Apollo Server Docs on Implementing Apollo Server Express with v3](https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express).
 Note that Apollo Server 3 requires the use of `await server.start()` before calling `server.applyMiddleware`.